 Climate Change Education:

-Managers can learn about climate change, how it may influence land management, and options they have for responding to these changes at the Forest Service Climate Change Resource Center.
-A series of three comprehensive education modules were created using curriculum developed by the USDA Forest Service.
+Managers can learn about climate change, how it may influence land management, and the options they have for responding to these changes at the Forest Service Climate Change Resource Center.
+A series of three comprehensive education modules were created using a curriculum developed by the USDA Forest Service.
 The modules give an in-depth introduction to basic climate change science, the effects of climate change on forest and grassland ecosystems, and how we can respond to climate change with management.

 Implementing Climate-Informed Actions:

 The Adaptation Workbook

 The Adaptation Workbook enables natural resource professionals, and urban forest planners to consider the potential effects of climate change on forests and to then design actions that can help reduce risk and increase the ability to cope under changing conditions.
 A flexible process accommodates a wide variety of geographic locations, scales, ecosystems, land uses, management goals, and ownership types.
 The online Adaptation Workbook is a web-based version of the climate change adaptation toolkit in Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers, 2nd edition.
 The online platform allows for a self-guided, interactive, and enriched experience.
 The tool is national and provides regional content on climate change impacts drawn from the National Climate Assessment and ecosystem vulnerability assessments developed through the Climate Change Response Framework in the Midwest and Northeast.

 Consultations and Hands-on Workshops